Kenshiro-28/MAGI/README.md

 ## Model

-You can use any Llama 2 model that is compatible with llama.cpp and has the Vicuna prompt format:
+You can use any GGML model that is compatible with llama.cpp and has the Vicuna prompt format:

 ```
 USER: Who was Sun Tzu?